 Polished Port: If there's anything the console versions of the various versions of Virtua Fighter 5 are known for, it's two things:

 The online netcode is considered by even the most casual fighting game fans to be the best netcode for fighting games out there, with practically no lag except in the most extreme conditions.

 Self-Fanservice: A strange example in that this is used to revert a canonical design change between games.
 In her VF4 debut (and in Virtua Quest), Vanessa (see above) was shown to be dark-skinned and rather buff, accentuated by her wearing only a sports bra and shorts as combat attire.
-Her first costume was swapped out for a differently-colored version of her far less revealing special forces uniform in Evolution, but the real point of contention came in 5, where Vanessa suddenly lost most of her muscularity (the same thing happened to Sarah, though she wasn't quite as muscular as Vanessa to begin with) and had a progressively lighter skin tone (think Storm).
+Her first costume was swapped out for a differently-colored version of her far less revealing special forces uniform in Evolution (though it returned in the Japanese arcades-only Final Tuned), but the real point of contention came in 5, where Vanessa suddenly lost most of her muscularity (the same thing happened to Sarah, though she wasn't quite as muscular as Vanessa to begin with) and had a progressively lighter skin tone (think Storm).
 While some fans originally complained that Vanessa looked mannish in 4 because of her physique, many more disliked the unexplained changes for 5 and continued to portray Vanessa in fan art as she appeared in the previous game.
 Sega AM2 must've caught wind of the Internet Backdraft, as Final Showdown has customization items that bring Vanessa's skin color and build more closely in line with how they were originally.